smoothemerson/CalcGrade/README.md

 - [Access the finished project, online](https://smoothemerson.github.io/CalcGrade/)

-- Project given by Rocketseat to practice about the introduction of Javascript
+- Project given by Rocketseat in Stage 04 of the Explorer Course

-## :memo: License

-This project is under the MIT license.